-Clayton Christensen is well known for documenting the impact of disruptive technologies and companies into the existing ecosystem.
+Clayton Christensen is well-known for documenting the impact of disruptive technologies and companies into the existing ecosystem.
 Nearly always, the story consists of an upstart in a massive market which everyone is convinced will never upset the business models of the titans of the day.
-Examples include ecommerce/Amazon for the whole retail sector, or Internet companies for the physical media companies, and others.
+Examples include E-commerce (e.g. Amazon) for the whole retail sector or internet companies for the physical media companies, and others.

-The titans of the day can see the change coming, but still cannot change.
+The titans of the day can see the change coming but still cannot change.
 Why?
-Often change involves deep structural modifications in the organization and typically also the fundamental business model.
+Often change involves deep structural modifications within the organization and typically, the fundamental business model.
 One must manage this change while transitioning from the old business model.
 This is almost an impossible task because it is akin to changing the engine while the car is running.
-Thus, the process of change actually is driven by creative destruction where the new model comes from the outside and the old model declines.
+Thus, the process of change is externally-driven by creative destruction; the new model comes from the outside and the old model declines.

-As we have discussed in previous articles (HERE) or the Ted Talk (HERE), the current educational system largely views students as commodity vessels into which knowledge is poured in an industrial manufacturing process.
-The fundamental structure of the current model is driven by an economic imperative from the last century around the scarcity of the instructor and classroom which is actually no longer true.
+As we have discussed in previous articles (HERE) or the TED Talk (HERE), the current educational system largely views students as commodities into which knowledge is poured, similar to an industrial manufacturing process.
+The fundamental structure of the current model is driven by an economic imperative from the last century based on the scarcity of the instructor and classroom --which is actually no longer true.
 Also, the actual process of teaching occurs in a craftsman-like model which has not changed for hundreds of years.

 Disruptive alternatives focused on self-paced competency-based education have been making steady progress (Univ. of Arizona, FLVS).
 The key components of these alternatives are:

 There is a great deal of reason to believe that it will be very difficult for them to change and compete.
 Consider the delivery differences between the two models: